How Pack Goodies Affect Your Completion Timeline

 How we picked the tier values

-The simulation gives a distribution of outcomes.
+The simulation spits out a distribution of outcomes.
 We picked percentile cutoffs and averaged the multipliers across S4/S5 packs into clean round numbers:

 | Tier | Percentile | Seasonal multiplier | Collectors multiplier | What it means |